Es Con Field Hokkaido: Development and construction

 The Hokkaido Nippon-Ham Fighters and Major League Baseball's (MLB) Texas Rangers announced a partnership agreement in early 2018.
 At the time, the Rangers were constructing a new ballpark, Globe Life Field, and they advised the Fighters on their plans to build their new stadium in Hokkaido.
 Nippon Ham revealed the basic stadium design and further details later that year.
-Owned and operated by Nippon Ham, the ballpark was designed by architecture firm HKS, the architect of Globe Life Field, and its construction was estimated to cost ¥60 billion ($530 million in 2018).
+Owned and operated by Nippon Ham, the ballpark was designed by Obayashi and architecture firm HKS, the architect of Globe Life Field, and its construction was estimated to cost ¥60 billion ($530 million in 2018).
 In January 2020, real estate company ES-Con Japan acquired the naming rights to the stadium.

-A ground breaking ceremony for the stadium was held on April 13, 2020 and construction started on May 1.
+A ground breaking ceremony for the stadium was held on April 13, 2020, and construction started on May 1.
 The stands and roof were built concurrently to speed up the construction schedule; the roof sections were assembled and installed on the stadium later from the outside.
 Workers had to contend with heavy snowfall during the winter months.
 A total of 650,000 people worked on the project up until its completion on January 4, 2023; a completion ceremony was held the following day.
 The stadium's immediate economic effect on Hokkaido is estimated to be about ¥163.4 billion, with it totaling about ¥678.8 billion over the next ten years.
 With the stadium planned to be operational for the 2023 NPB season, the Fighters hoped to host opening day at their new facility.
 The team scheduled to hold the opening day game that year, the Tohoku Rakuten Golden Eagles, agreed to transfer the game to Nippon Ham after a year of negotiations.
-The ballpark's first game will be a preseason match on March 14, 2023; its first official game will be held on March 30.
+The ballpark's first game was a preseason match on March 14, 2023; its first official game was held on March 30.